Nicolas Girard (archer)

 Nicolas Girard (born 22 May 2000) is a French compound archer.
 He won the gold medal in the men's individual compound event at the 2025 World Archery Championships.

 Career

 In February 2025, Girard competed at the 2025 European Indoor Archery Championships and won a gold medal in the men's individual compound.
 In September 2025, he competed at the 2025 World Archery Championships and won a gold medal in the men's individual compound and a silver medal in the men's team compound.
 He became France's second compound men's world champion after Sebastien Peineau in 2017.

+In May 2026, he competed at the 2026 European Archery Championships and won a gold medal in the team compound event.
+This was France's first gold medal in the event since 2012.